19hours/sg-statutes/Acts/Travel Agents Act.md

 (CHAPTER 334)

 This Legislative History is provided for the convenience of users of the Travel Agents Act.
-It is not part of this Act.
+It is not part of the Act.

 ||||
 |:-|:-|:-|